neha45556/rshell/README.md

   4. Ability to interact with both quotes(" ") and the hashtag symbol(#) to alter the output of certain commands.
   5. Able to check for file and directory existence through the use of the test command and brackets
   6. The precedence operator () will change the precedence of the execution of commands
+  7. Be able to handle input redirection, output redirection, and piping

 ## Connectors